 Intelligence is cheap.
 The layer that surrounds the intelligence is the expensive part.
 The expensive part is the part most pitches skip.
 The blind spot is the layer the pitch deck closes before it reaches.

-The reader who can name the orchestration layer underneath their own AI stack can answer the board on the first call.
+Any reader who can name the orchestration layer underneath their own AI stack can answer the board on the first call.
 The reader who cannot is still in the ninety-five.

 The model is the engine.
 The orchestration is the car.
 The pitch deck the reader is opening next week stops at the engine.
 The blind spot is the layer between the engine and the car, and the layer is where the value actually lives.
 The fix is not a better model.
 The fix is the layer the model sits inside.
 Naming the layer is the first move.